 “My Contact Has Gone Cold and Isn’t Returning My Calls or Emails – Should I Try and Call Higher?”

-In my opinion, if in fact your prospect is giving you the cold shoulder, calling higher will most likely only make the situation worse.
+In my opinion, if your prospect is giving you the cold shoulder, calling higher will most likely only make the situation worse.

-Notice I didn’t say you did or didn’t do anything to deserve it, but nonetheless, there you are.
-No sense in doing something that would further solidify their decision by trying to go around them.
+Notice I didn’t say you did or didn’t do anything to deserve it, but there you are — no sense in doing something that would further solidify their decision by trying to go around them.

-Let’s also assume that steps were not skipped and looking back, everything was in line.
+Let’s also assume that steps were not skipped, and looking back, and everything was in line.

 Let’s also say that based on previous calls, it is reasonable to believe you were “liked” by the point of contact and were close to finalizing a deal when all of a sudden, poof!
 No communication.

 Not even a “we’ve decided to go in a different direction” email.
 Nothing.